Top of the page

 One of the first signs of syphilis is a painless open sore called a chancre.
 Chancres are often found in the mouth, the anus, or the genital area.
 As syphilis spreads throughout the body, a person may get a skin rash and have other symptoms like a fever, swollen lymph nodes, and weight loss.

 You may not notice symptoms of syphilis.
 Sometimes they're the same as symptoms for other infections.
 This can cause someone with the infection to put off seeing a doctor.
-And it can make it harder for a doctor to tell if you have syphilis.
+But even if you don't have symptoms, getting tested can confirm if you have syphilis.

 If syphilis isn't found and treated in the early stages, it can cause other serious health problems.
 These can include blindness, problems with the nervous system and the heart, and mental disorders.
 It can also cause death.

-The main symptom of the first stage of syphilis is an open sore.
-A rash and other symptoms occur during the second stage.
-That's followed by a time without symptoms.
-Syphilis can move to the late (tertiary) stage, causing serious problems.
+The main symptom of the first stage of syphilis is usually an open sore.
+A rash and other symptoms often occur during the second stage.
+That's usually followed by a time without symptoms.
+Syphilis can move to the late stage, causing problems.
 Antibiotics can't undo damage, but they can cure syphilis at any stage.